pulumi/docs/content/blog/improved-kubernetes-await-logic/index.md

 });
 ```

-This uses a [v2 ConfigFile](https://www.pulumi.com/blog/kubernetes-yaml-v2/) to `kubectl apply` the cert-manager custom resource definitions, and then it creates a self-signed Issuer and Certificate using those CRDs.
+This uses a [v2 ConfigFile](https://www.pulumi.com/blog/kubernetes-yaml-v2/) to `kubectl apply` the cert-manager custom resource definitions (CRDs), and then it creates a self-signed Issuer and Certificate using those CRDs.

 The dependencies between resources _appear_ reasonable, however this program will likely fail when it's first run: